c0rNCh1p/TacOS/tacOS/airootfs/etc/skel/.config/awesome/readme.md

 This Awesome config aims to provide a fully functional and visually acceptable setup out of the [(taco)](https://cdn0.woolworths.media/content/wowproductimages/large/228151.jpg) box.
 Custom configs are included for autostart applications like Picom, and shell scripts have been integrated with the Lua code for handling troublesome systems like Pulse.
-Additionally, it features an extensive set of custom launchers and other shortcuts for window management, a nicely styled theme with a custom icon set, and a variety of system menus and widgets.
+It features an extensive set of launchers and other shortcuts for window management, a nicely styled theme with a custom icon set, and a variety of system menus and widgets.
 ##### Programs

 <img src="desktop/programs.png" alt="Programs" width="1200">